 Several years ago my mom was diagnosed with kidney disease.
 I told her then if she ever needed a kidney that I would donate mine to her.
 There was never a question as to whether or not I would.

-We found out about the American Transplant Foundation from the hospital and applied for help.
-We were ecstatic when we were told they would help us pay several of our bills so we would not have to worry.
 What you did for us took a lot of pressure off us and helped put us at ease so we could concentrate on recovery and our kids.

 Going through all of this made me realize how much we need to rely on family and sometimes others for help.
 My mom is doing great now and we all couldn't be happier.
 I also saw how amazing Carrie was during all this.
 From taking care of the house and bills, to taking care of me and our 4 kids, and of course taking care of me.